IntersectMBO/govtool/CONTRIBUTING.md

 - Change is related to an issue, feature (idea) or bug report - ideally discussed beforehand
 - Well-scoped - we prefer multiple PRs, rather than a big one

+### Branch Naming

+- When creating your branches please create informative names.
+- using prefixes such as `feat/`, `fix/`, `chore/`, `docs/` for branch names are a good start.

 ### Commit Messages

 Please make informative commit messages!
 It makes it much easier to work out why things are the way they are when you’re debugging things later.

 A commit message is communication, so as usual, put yourself in the position of the reader: what does a reviewer, or someone reading the commit message later need to do their job?
 Write it down!
 It is even better to include this information in the code itself, but sometimes it doesn’t belong there (e.g. ticket info).

-Also, include any relevant meta-information, such as ticket numbers.
+Also, include any relevant meta-information, such as issue numbers.
-If a commit completely addresses a ticket, you can put that in the headline if you want, but it’s fine to just put it in the body.
+If a commit completely addresses a issue, you can put that in the headline if you want, but it’s fine to just put it in the body.

 Here are seven rules for great git commit messages:
 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters (soft limit)
 3. Capitalize the subject line